 Erica Howard is Associate Professor in law.
 She joined Middlesex in 2007 and previously briefly taught European Union Law at the University of Hertfordshire.
 She holds a doctorate in law from the University of London on the subject of race and racial discrimination within the European Union.

 Her areas of research are equality and discrimination law, human rights and European law and she has published widely on topics within this area including racial discrimination, religious discrimination and freedom of religion, multiple discrimination and the right to equality.
-She has been involved in two major European Research projectson multiple discrimination: an FP-7 funded project of the European Commission called GendeRace, and a project, on multiple discrimination in access to health care, funded by the European Fundamental Rights Agency.
+She has been involved in two projects for the British Equality and Human Rights Commission, a project on the right to freedom of religion or belief and its intersection with other rights for ILGA-Europe and two major European research projects on multiple discrimination.

 Erica teaches equality and discrimination law and tort law at undergraduate level and discrimination and the law at post-graduate level.
-She has supervised a PhD student studying disability discrimination and is currently supervising PhD students studying different aspects of age discrimination and vulnerable workers.
+She has supervised to completion two PhD students studying disability discrimination and vulnerable domestic workers and is currently supervising PhD students studying different aspects of age, disability and sexual orientation discrimination, vulnerable workers and freedom of speech and defamation.
 She welcomes applications from research students in any of the areas of her research.